coryvisi/serverless-pdf-chat/docs/quickstart_cicd.md

 The steps in this section assume you want to develop and deploy locally.
 Follow the steps to create your CodePipeline stack and to use it to deploy the InsuranceLake resources.

-1. If this is your first time using the application in this environment, follow the [Python/CDK Basics](#pythoncdk-basics) steps to setup your local environment for AWS CDK development.
+1. If this is your first time using the application in this environment, follow the [CDK Instructions](cdk_instructions.md) steps to setup your local environment for AWS CDK development.

 1. You will likely need to make configuration changes to the code.
 Ensure that you have [forked the repository on Github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#use-someone-elses-project-as-a-starting-point-for-your-own-idea) or copied the source code to a separate repository.